 Day of Pentecost

 A 120 people gathered in the upper room on the Day of Pentecost to vote in someone to replace the traitor, Judas, Acts 1:15.
 It was 50 days since the death and resurrection of Jesus Christ.
 The Spirit fell and they were all filled with the Holy Ghost.
-This was the beginning of the Christian church, who should operate in the absolute power of God.
+This was the beginning of the Christian church, who should operate in the absolute power of the Almighty God.

 Paul is a Prisoner

-This 120 points to God’s power in that no matter how bad the situation is, God is always near and in control.
+No matter how bad the situation is, God is always near and in control.

 Bible Trivia